 There is now a general-purpose page with ample room for taking lots of notes.

 To reduce clutter, these pages and fields are hidden by default.
-They can be enabled from the menu, in the options section settings.
+They can be enabled from the menu, in the options panel settings.

 2017-01-01: Happy New Year